atisharma/bellini/README.md

 Bellini
 =========

-Bellini is a fork of [CAVA](https://github.com/karlstav/cava/) to provide more a 'scientifically correct' spectrum analyser.
+Bellini is a fork of [CAVA](https://github.com/karlstav/cava/) initially intended to provide more a 'scientifically correct' spectrum analyser.
-Much of the heavy lifting and infrastructure was done by the author(s) of cava.
-So credit to them.
+It has grown to cover other visualisations also.

-Like CAVA, bellini's goal is to provide a audio spectrum analyser for Linux from various inputs.
+The input infrastructure, config file handling is inherited from cava, so credit goes to the author(s) of that project.

-Unlike CAVA, bellini primary goal is accuracy and correctness, and while CAVA displays to the terminal, bellini writes directly to the framebuffer.
+With the FFT, bellini primary goal is accuracy and correctness, and while CAVA displays to the terminal, bellini writes directly to the framebuffer.
 This allows some quite different outputs.

 Since the aims are somewhat different, and achieving those aims involved changing a substantial amount of the core code, I forked the project.
 My hope is that some of the ideas developed here will make their way back upstream over time.